Introduction to Chinese History

 Amount of credits: 5 ECTS

-Time: Students can start taking the course once they receive information about acceptance.
+Time: The course is continuously ongoing.
+Students can start taking the course once they receive information about acceptance.
 The set study period extends to the end of that study term.

 Organizer: Centre for East Asian Studies, University of Turku